Alemu2502/reactjs-with-docker/README.md

 1. Frontend: React.js, HTML, CSS, bootstrap, JavaScript
 2. CI/CD: GitHub Actions
-3. Deployment: Netlify(so if you haven't create a new one for free here https://app.netlify.com/signup)
+3. Deployment: Netlify(The frontend of this project is deployed using Netlify.
+If you haven't created a Netlify account yet, you can sign up for free here. https://app.netlify.com/signup)

 ### Setup and Installation